knative/docs/docs/versioned/serving/config-network-adapters.md

 # Configure Knative networking

-This page provides installation and configuration guidance for Knative networking.
+This page provides configuration guidance for Knative networking.
 You can configure Ingress controls, service-meshes, and gateways.

+For installation instructions, see [Install serving with YAML](../install/yaml-install/serving/install-serving-with-yaml.md)

 ## Network layer options